 Social media has connected so many people across the globe, and people become associated with each other without ever having been in the same room.
 But what makes them a friend?
 One television show proves that it is extremely hard to become a “friend” from social media.
 Catfish.
 It’s hard to believe that a show like Catfish still exists in 2016, but it is proof that the internet is not a friendly place.
 Neither is the world for that matter.
 Many will argue that the same people who flash false personas online would do the same exact thing in the “real world,” but you have to admit that it would be much harder to perpetuate a false reality in front of my eyes than it would be on a computer screen.
-In 2016, with apps like Skype, FaceTime, and Marco Polo, it’s hard to make an excuse as to why you can’t be seen.
+With apps like Skype and WhatsApp, and FaceTime or Google Hangout on every smartphone, it’s hard to make an excuse as to why you can’t be seen.
 But, even being seen doesn’t give you a full insight into a person.
 It just allows you to put a face and voice with a name and image that has been broadcast through a social media profile.
 Spending time with someone, taking time to learn their mannerisms, those are the things that build a friendship.
 Some things truly cannot be achieved through online relationships alone.

-We know that it’s possible to find love online, as eHarmony boasts that one of every three relationships now begins online.
-But Flavor Flav, Ray J, and numerous bachelors and bachelorettes have found love in the most unlikely of places.
-It would probably be surprising to see how many of those relationships fail, given that the divorce rates have skyrocketed as well.
+We know that it’s possible to find love online, as eHarmony boasts that one of every three relationships now begins online, and Tinder is on almost every smartphone.
+It would probably be surprising to see how many of those relationships begin and ultimately fail, given that the divorce rates have skyrocketed with the trend of digital dating.
 With continued advancements in technology, where will our friendships develop from in the future?
 While that remains to be seen, we do know that without defining what a friend truly is to you, the definition of a friend will ultimately continue to change.